smarty-prototypes/go-disruptor/readme.md

 When In Doubt, Use Channels
 ----------------------------
-Despite Go's channels being significantly slower than the Disruptor, channels should still be considered the best and most desirable choice for the vast majority of all use cases.
+Despite Go channels being significantly slower than the Disruptor, channels should still be considered the best and most desirable choice for the vast majority of all use cases.
 The Disruptor's target use case is ultra-low latency environments where application response times are measured in nanoseconds and where stable, consistent latency is paramount.

 Pre-Alpha
 ---------